t-regx/T-Regx/Contributing.md

 - **You already have 100% coverage, why lie about it?**

   We don't strive for 100% coverage metric, nor we think anyone should.
-100% coverage is just an output of some tool.
+It's just an output of some tool, it doesn't tell you anything about software itself.
 Having 100% coverage doesn't *mean* anything.
 If you can't use it as a tool, then it's useless.
-By excluding `Feature` /`Interaction` tests from coverage we gave the coverage purpose again.
+By excluding `Feature`/`Interaction` reports we gave the coverage its purpose again.

 - **If you exclude `Feature`/`Interaction` from coverage, how do you find missing tests in those categories?**

   Good question, we probably can't.
-But neither could we when they were included, because there was always 100% coverage.
+But neither could we when they were included, because the coverage was always 100%.